Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Understanding the effect of walls on indoor sensing systems

 where $SSNR_{wall}$ is shown in \eqref{SSNR_reflectwall_simple} and $SSNR_{LoS}$ is shown in \eqref{SSNR_nowall_simple}.
 Parameters $\alpha_{1}=\frac{R_{wall}^2}{4\pi} $ and $\alpha_{2}=\frac{R_{wall}}{\sqrt{\pi}} $, where the reflection coefficient $R_{wall}$ varies with different wall materials and incident angles \cite{reflection1996}.

-Fig. \ref{heatmap_comb} illustrates the heatmap of the sensing capability based on our proposed model in \eqref{SSNR_comb_simple} with a Wall-Tx distance of 0.5 m.
-Based on our analysis, variations in the reflection coefficient do not have significant impact on the characteristics of this model; therefore, we adopt a reflection coefficient of 0.3 \cite{reflection_2017}.
-This model integrates the dynamic signals from LoS conditions and reflections off the wall.
-The heatmap employs a color scheme where yellow indicates higher sensing capability, while blue represents lower sensing capability.
-The rapid fluctuations between the light and dark colors are caused by the phase interactions between the two paths.
-However, this phenomenon is negligible compared to the dominant sensing regions near the wall and devices.
-Upon observing the heatmap, we notice that areas in proximity to the devices and the wall exhibit higher sensing capability.
-This suggests that targets located near these areas are more likely to be effectively detected.
+Fig. \ref{heatmap_comb} illustrates the heatmap of the sensing capability based on our proposed model in \eqref{SSNR_comb_simple}, with a wall–transmitter distance of 0.5 m.
+The model integrates dynamic signals from both LoS conditions and wall reflections.
+As analyzed, variations in the reflection coefficient have limited influence on the model characteristics; thus, we adopt a fixed reflection coefficient of 0.3 \cite{reflection_2017}.
+Since this work primarily investigates the impact of indoor wall reflections on sensing performance, we do not explicitly model through-wall propagation.
+Instead, following a simplified geometric modeling perspective inspired by \cite{wall_matters}, we use a common attenuation coefficient for both reflection and (if any) penetration paths (i.e., assuming $R_{\text{wall}} = T_{\text{wall}}$).
+This simplification does not affect our core conclusions, as the sensing capability analysis mainly focuses on regions inside or adjacent to the wall.
+In the heatmap, yellow indicates higher sensing capability, while blue represents lower capability.
+The rapid fluctuations between light and dark regions result from phase interactions between the two paths.
+However, this effect is minor compared to the dominant sensing regions near the wall and transceivers.
+Overall, the heatmap shows that regions close to devices and the wall exhibit a higher sensing capability, suggesting that targets in these areas are more likely to be detected.

 For the sensing boundary, we consider a minimum SSNR requirement of 2 dB for reliable sensing, as established in previous works \cite{placement_matters, wall_matters}.
 Due to the phase interplay between the two signal paths, the actual sensing boundaries manifest as zigzag patterns.
 To facilitate easier computation of the sensing area, the visualized sensing boundary is smoothened, as demonstrated in Fig. \ref{heatmap_comb}.
 By examining \eqref{SSNR_comb_simple}, we can observe that both the Tx-Rx distance and the wall-device distance play significant roles in determining the sensing boundary.
 The area of the region with the same SSNR expands as the device gets closer to the wall.
 In Section \ref{Section_analysis}, we will delve deeper into the analysis of this sensing boundary, considering the aforementioned distances to provide additional insights.